Niersol/Niersol/README.md

 - **AI Chatbot**: Explore our advanced chatbot solutions that offer personalized interactions and integrate seamlessly with your existing systems.
 - **API Integration Services**: Discover how we connect applications with services like Gmail and Calendar to streamline workflows.
 - **Django Applications**: Check out our custom web applications built with Django and PostgreSQL, tailored to meet your unique business needs.
+- **Mail Bot**: Experience our mail bot that not only shows emails in a user-friendly inbox but also uses AI to provide intelligent responses and replies.
+This project enhances email management and interaction with automated assistance.

 ## Get in Touch